Physical Medicine and Rehabilitation Clerkship

 ORTHO 304A.
 Physical Medicine and Rehabilitation Clerkship (SUMC) S1 (Open to Visitors)

-Students can also arrange to spend time on this rotation on SCVMC inpatient and outpatient rehabilitation services.
+For Stanford students, this rotation may fulfill your selective 1 or elective requirements.
 Please note: Visiting students must obtain approval before applying for this clerkship.

 Prereq: None.

 Periods Avail: 1-12, full time for two or four weeks.
-3 students per
+3 students per period.

 Reporting Instructions